ismailceylan/restorm/README.md

 * `first` - Get the first resource in a resource collection.
 * `find` - Find a specific resource based on the primary key.
+* `get` - Get all resources as collection or a single resource model.

 ### Getting the First Resource
 The `first` method creates a request to the root directory of resources with filtering criteria, and it requests the first item of the results found.